YanKolev/Forkify/README.md

 - We can subscribe to publisher by passing in the subscriber function as argument- controlRecipes will be passed into add handlerRender when program starts, -addhandler listens for events and uses controlrecipes as callback As soon as the publisher-publishes an event the subscriber will get  called.

+Update 1.01:
+Adding error catching.
+Success and Error messaging for the app